 - If you don’t have funding to cover the trip for all your students, have a mini-application process to select your students.
 Some universities also make it a requirement for the students to apply for at least one external scholarship like a GHC Scholarship.

-- When booking your flight, remember to arrive in time for the morning keynote on Wednesday and stay through Friday evening so you don’t miss the Friday Night Celebration!
+- When booking your flight, remember to arrive in time for the morning keynote on Wednesday and stay through Friday evening so you don’t miss the Evening Celebration!

 - If you are an academic sponsor, confirm your students’ attendance before summer break.
 They will need time to plan their travels.
-GHC is the last week of September.
+GHC is the first week of October.

 - If you are booking as an individual, do not assume the discount airlines offer the best deal.
 These airlines may have expensive additional charges.